How much does a one minute video cost?

 The style of animation and length of video is really what influences the budget here.
 There are so many little things that go into animation, including video design, scripting, storyboarding, graphic design, animation, sound design, and music.
 All of these elements come together to bring your video to life.

-Live action videos are ideal for generating awareness and getting people to build an emotional connection with your brand.
-Top of funnel awareness, story-driven commercials have the most variables in terms of concept and style, so also vary the most in terms of budget.
+Live-action videos are ideal for generating awareness and getting people to build an emotional connection with your brand.
+Top of funnel awareness, story-driven commercials have the most variables in terms of concept and style, so they also vary the most in terms of budget.

 That said, there are plenty of ways to develop a concept that can be executed within your budget.
 Commercials don’t need to have those helicopters and explosions.
 Let us know your budget, and our creative team will start brainstorming!

-They might cost more than some of these other approaches, but because they leverage emotional responses, they can also be much more effective.
+They might cost more than some of these other approaches, but they can also be much more effective because they leverage emotional responses.

 Looking for a quote?

 Let's talk about how we can help.
-Connect with Dave at [email protected]
+Connect with Dave at [email protected], or reach out via our contact form.